wuqui/methling231/pages/research questions and hypotheses.md

 		- from a previous work
 		- from observation
 		- from own empirical findings within the study
-	- Types of RQs ([[Sunderland2010ResearchQuestions]]: 13ff.)
+	- types of RQs ([[Sunderland2010ResearchQuestions]]: 13ff.)
+	  collapsed:: true
+		- RQ is
-		- RQ is interrogative, addresses a part of the topic; is more exploratory and broader than a hypothesis
+			- is more exploratory and broader than a hypothesis
+			- interrogative, addresses a part of the topic;
 		- according to its *function* an RQ can be
 			- descriptive
 			- explanatory